Ōarai: Ōarai Girls' Academy (Anglerfish Team, Duck Team and Hippo Team, Rabbit Team and Turtle Team)

 - Mundane Utility: They initially used the engine compartment of the Mark IV (which was also said to have been properly upgraded to spec) as a smoking room for their meat sausages.

-- Non-Standard Character Design: Whereas Ogin and Flint are quite beautiful, Rum, Murakami and Cutlass are the first girls in the franchise to NOT be beautiful or cute.
-Respectively they appear plain, chubby and creepy, with designs that better fit ugly and violent delinquents of 1980s to 1990s school violence anime than the sweet and adorable Bishoujo standards of even the extras.
+- Non-Standard Character Design: Whereas Ogin and Flint are quite standard, Rum, Murakami and Cutlass are the first girls in the franchise to have less conventional designs.
+They fit better with the ugly and violent delinquents of 1980s to 1990s school violence anime than the Bishoujo standards of even the extras.

 - Pirate: Their overall theme upon their introduction.
 Ties in as well with their Mark IV tank, seeing as it also looked like a pirate ship.